chivalry/FMEasyAudit/README.md

 takes less than an hour.
 However, the process may take a bit longer depending on the number of layouts that you want to audit changes from, the number of tables that you want to audit, and the degree to which you want to audit the database.
 For example, you can optionally choose to audit deletions, imports, and more.
-Click here for complete instructions.
+[Setup instructions](#setup) are found below.

 **What type of information is included in the log that FMEasyAudit creates?**
 The log entries include: